 11. Lava Lake Trail

-This trail is located a little north of the Big Sky area but is worth the extra trip for the amazing views and landscapes.
+This trail is a little north of the Big Sky area, but worth the extra trip for the fantastic views and landscapes.
 Lava Lake Trail also follows a creek through the forest and alongside beautiful meadows but eventually comes to a large lake called Lava Lake.
-Lava Lake has blue Rocky Mountain water and is framed by gorgeous forests and tall mountain peaks.
+Lava Lake has blue Rocky Mountain water framed by gorgeous forests and tall mountain peaks.

 The Lava Lake Trail is a 6-mile total return trip with an elevation gain of 1600 feet, giving it moderate difficulty.
 The lake access and overall beauty make it a slightly busier trail than others in the area.
 Lava Lake is a great place to swim in the summer, especially after completing the hike mid-day.